What You'll Learn

 Once you’ve told your kids that you’re getting a divorce, it’s common for them to go through an adjustment period.
 You, too, will likely be going through a period of adjustment as family bonds are being reconfigured and a new “normal” is established.

-Stephanie Samar, PsyD, a child psychologist at the Child Mind Institute, recommends not being too alarmed by some of the reactions you may be seeing early in the transition.
+Stephanie Samar, PsyD, a child psychologist, recommends not being too alarmed by some of the reactions you may be seeing early in the transition.
 “Think about how chaotic it feels for the adults in the situation, who have at least some control,” she notes.
 “That adjustment period has to happen, so honor it and don’t start to send the message ‘I just want you to be happy.’”
 You don’t want to inadvertently pressure kids to feel like they need to be on board and happy about a divorce.
 While it may be true, of course, that you just want your kids to be happy as soon as possible, giving them the room to process their own feelings is an important part of adjusting.

 Respect their emotions